 Decentralized exchanges (DEXs) are hosted on a network of distributed nodes and allow you to trade cryptocurrency directly with other users.
 The absence of centralization means there’s no single point of failure for hackers to target, and server downtime is no longer an issue.

 And because trades are executed using smart contracts, you can trade straight from your wallet.
 This ensures that you don’t have to transfer any of your coins and tokens onto an exchange, allowing you to retain control of your cryptocurrency at all times.

 Not all crypto exchanges are created equal, and not all crypto buyers and sellers have the same trading needs.
 The best exchange for one person might not necessarily be the right choice for someone else, so it’s essential that you do your own research.

 Check out our reviews on a range of leading cryptocurrency exchanges in Canada and around the world.
-Compare the features, fees and pros and cons of each exchange and consider how they align with your trading needs.
+Compare the features, fees and pros and cons of each Bitcoin exchange and consider how they align with your trading requirements.

 We analyzed the range of 35+ cryptocurrency exchanges compared in the table on this page.
 We looked at the beginner-friendliness, suitability for fiat currency purchases, fees, cryptocurrency selection and advanced trading features of each exchange, to find the one that’s the best of each category.

 Keep in mind this isn’t an exhaustive list of all the exchanges out there.
 Some exchanges may be better for some situations and currencies.
 What’s best for you depends on your own circumstances.

 How we looked at each of the five “best” categories